 Possession of Burglary Tools in Florida

-Definition of Possession of Burglary Tools
+The crime of Possession of Burglary Tools is a Third Degree Felony.

 Penalties for Possession of Burglary Tools